Magnesium silicide

-Magnesium silicide, Mg2Si, is an inorganic compound consisting of magnesium and silicon.
+Magnesium silicide, Mg2Si, is an inorganic compound of magnesium and silicon.
 As-grown Mg2Si usually forms black crystals; they are semiconductors with n-type conductivity and have potential applications in thermoelectric generators.

 Crystal structure

 Mg2Si crystallizes in the antifluorite structure.
-In the face-centered cubic lattice Si centers occupy the corners and face-centered positions of the unit cell and Mg centers occupy eight tetrahedral sites in the interior of the unit cell.
+In the face-centered cubic lattice, Si centers occupy the corners and face-centered positions of the unit cell, and Mg centers occupy eight tetrahedral sites in the interior of the unit cell.
 The coordination numbers of Si and Mg are eight and four, respectively.